top of page

-Twelveth Annual Sikaflex "Quick & Dirty" Boat Building Competition to be held August 19th & 20th, 2023.
+14th Annual Sikaflex "Quick & Dirty" Boat Building Competition held on August 23rd & 24th, 2025.

 First held in 2011, this annual SikaKFlex Quick & Dirty Boat Building Competition has quickly become one of the "must-see" events of the summer season.
 Sponsored by the Sika Corporation, a supplier of Marine Adhesives & Sealants, the event provides would-be boat designers and builders a chance to showcase their creative skills and talents.